-With the rise in IoT solutions providers in the Multifamily market, clients have every right to know and ask about an organization’s security practices and procedures.
+With the rise in cloud technology service providers in the Multifamily market, clients have every right to know and ask about an organization’s security practices and procedures.
 These companies’ technologies inherently touch sensitive user data surrounding the daily lives of Residents, Property Managers, and other stakeholders.

 This series of articles concerning security will delve into understanding the major security aspects of a cloud technology service provider and includes questions to ask when choosing the right solutions provider for your organization.